 SAS was developed at the North Carolina State University.
 It was born as a tool to analyze large datasets of agricultural data.
 SAS stands for Statistical Analysis System.
 The company SAS was founded in 1976, as the demand for the software increased.

 It’s expensive and it’s praised because it can handle very large datasets.
-The job market for SAS is large.
+The job market for SAS is large, mostly in Pharma, Government and Banking.

 SAS uses simple scripts to invoke its procedures.
 It has a steep learning curve when compared with SPSS and complex command structure.